How To Make Yourself Sneeze When Nothing Else Is Working

-About a quarter of the population has the ability to sneeze reflexively, a trigger induced by looking at a bright light.
-According to Boing Boing, the condition is called photic reflex sneezing, but it has been given the nickname "the sun sneeze" because it most commonly occurs when people (with the gene) go from a dark place to a naturally light place.
+About a quarter of the population inherited the ability to sneeze reflexively, a trigger induced by looking at a bright light.
+According to Boing Boing, the ability is genetic and is called photic reflex sneezing, but it has been given the nickname "the sun sneeze" because it most commonly occurs when people (with the gene) go from a dark place to a naturally light place.
 People who have this reaction to bright light have a specific variation within their inter genetic region, meaning the ability to control your sneezes with light exposure is definitely not something you can learn how to do.
 It's something you're born with, and not necessarily always a pleasure as much as it is a nuisance.
 But even if you don't have that genetic predisposition, there are still ways to make yourself sneeze.
 Here are a few learned sneeze-inducing skills that definitely aren't in your DNA.

 Sniff A Spice

 Be careful not to actually inhale the spice, but take a whiff of pepper, cumin or coriander to gently irritate your nose and make yourself sneeze.

 Take a tissue, twist a corner into a point and stick it in your nose.
 Be careful not to jab or poke the inside of your nose.
 Be gentle and tickle your nose from the inside.
 This should cause a sneeze!